dell/karavi-metrics-powerflex/docs/GETTING_STARTED_GUIDE.md

 1. In the karavi-metrics-powerflex directory, run the following to build the Docker image called karavi-metrics-powerflex: `make clean build docker`
 1. To tag (with the "latest" tag) and push the image to the local Docker repository run the following: `make tag push`

-__Note:__ If you are using a local insecure docker registry, ensure you configure the insecure registries on each of the Kubernetes worker nodes to allow access to the local docker repository
+__Note:__ Linux support only.
+If you are using a local insecure docker registry, ensure you configure the insecure registries on each of the Kubernetes worker nodes to allow access to the local docker repository

 ## Testing Karavi Metrics for PowerFlex